pushrocks/smartdata/README.md

 > Note: Still in Beta

-smartdata is a ODM that adheres to TypeScript practices and uses classes to organize data.
+smartdata is an ODM that adheres to TypeScript practices and uses classes to organize data.
 It uses MongoDB as persistent storage.

 ## Intention